 Offices were once where many of us spent the majority of our time.

-But since March, most have stood empty as the nation embarked on the great work-from-home experiment.
-And by and large that’s been a success, exceeding the expectations of employers and staff alike.
+But for over a year, most have stood empty as the nation embarked on the great work-from-home experiment.
+And by and large that’s been a success - exceeding the expectations of employers and staff alike.

-However, what’s clear is that there won’t be a swift return to business-as-usual.
-Offices will have to be adapted to allow for social distancing and further measures to combat virus-spread.
+But, it won’t be a swift return to business-as-usual, as offices will have to be adapted to allow for social distancing and further measures to combat virus-spread.

 So, how will adopting Covid-friendly design schemes reshape our working environments?
 And how far will they go in providing the reassurance many need that these spaces are safe?